Developing Innovative Minds is Vital for Future Ready Students

 Work places are struggling with graduates who have not learned SEL skills.
 These skills can be taught inside the CPL methodology.
 CPL is the key to developing innovative minds and we can teach embedding SEL.
 It is imperative that we teach our teacher candidates through CPL so they can learn to develop future students who can be innovative while employing strong people skills in the workplace.

 This logo is a simple visual for the work I do in schools and in teacher training.
-That is where one's creative muscle is developed, which develops innovative minds.
+That is where one's creative muscle is developed and creative process learning develops innovative minds.
 What is more, this is done inside the school curriculum.